OaHolroyd/falling-film-control/README.md

 We can then implement control strategies to control the Navier-Stokes system by making the assumption that it is well-approximated by one of these simpler models and applying controls as if we were aiming to control the alternative system rather than the original.

 ## Control strategies
-There are three strategies that we consider.
+There are four strategies that we consider.

 ### Paired actuators/observers
 Here we simply couple an equal number of observers and actuators, with a fixed shift between them.
 The control is then simply